 “Human body is like an enchanting wilderness that you may only be safe to travel while using functional navigation system… now, human anatomical knowledge and skill is that ‘functional navigation system’ to medical professional’’.

 The Department of Anatomy, Histology & Cell biology (DAHC) at CUHAS has more than a decade history.
 It was founded in 2003 when the 1st batch of medical students enrolled to the college.
 Subject “Anatomy” is one of four fundamental subjects together with; physiology, pathology, and pharmacology, for students aspiring for medical carrier.
-It introduces for the 1st time language of medicine that has more than ten thousands (10,000) new medical terminologies.
-Anatomy is a composite subject comprising of three major areas; gross anatomy, microscopic anatomy (Histology& cell biology), and developmental anatomy (embryology).
-In our department, gross anatomy is learnt through traditional human bodies (cadaveric) dissection,prosection, together with didactic lectures, seminar presentation, and practical demonstrations.
-Histology and cell biology is learned through combination of lectures, seminar presentations and practical light microscopy.
+It introduces, for the 1st time, language of medicine that has more than ten thousand (10,000) new medical terminologies.
+Anatomy is a composite subject comprising of three major areas; gross anatomy, microscopic anatomy (Histology & cell biology), and developmental anatomy (embryology).
+In our department, gross anatomy is learnt through traditional human bodies (cadaveric) dissection, prosection, together with didactic lectures, seminar presentation, and practical demonstrations.
+Microscopic anatomy (Histology and cell biology) is learned through combination of lectures, seminar presentations and practical light microscopy.
 Embryology on the other hand, is learned through lectures, images, models and seminar presentations.
 DAHC is a unique facility committed to delivering exceptional undergraduate anatomical knowledge and skills to medical, nursing, pharmacy, and biomedical laboratory sciences students.
-DAHC trains applied anatomy to a range of postgraduate masters of medicine students specializing in various surgical fields including; general surgery, orthopedic surgery, ENT-surgery, urology and obstetric & gynecology.
+DAHC trains applied anatomy to a range of postgraduate masters of medicine students specializing in various surgical fields including; general surgery, orthopedic surgery, ENT-surgery, urology and obstetrics & gynecology.